Visit Azul.com Support

 Falcon Compiler Options

-The Falcon compiler is an optimizing JIT (Just-In-Time) compiler that is the default Azul Zulu Prime JVM compiler starting from the Azul Zulu Prime JVM release 17.03.0.0.
-Below are the Falcon-specifc command-line options:
+The Falcon compiler is an optimizing JIT (Just-In-Time) compiler that is the default Zing compiler starting from Zing release 17.03.0.0.
+Below are the Falcon-specific command-line options:

 Option Description